Acedpol/PVLI-2022-23/README.md

 ---
 ---

-# Redemption Debris - Storm Studios
+# Forgottenks Debris - Storm Studios
  > EN: This will be the proyect for PVLI, whose proyect is a Phaser 3 implementation, in which we will use JavaScrypt, HTML5, CSS and JSON files.

  > SP: Este repositorio está dedicado al proyecto de PVLI, cuyo proyecto será una implementación de Phaser 3, en el cual se usarán archivos de tipo JavaScrypt, HTML5, CSS y JSON.